GeorgBor/NoteApp/README.md

 # NoteApp
-Project to demonstrate ViewModels in Android Compose
+Project to demonstrate ViewModels and Room in Android Compose